Based on the results of the survey, a letter was published in Archives of Disease in Childhood - a link to which can be found below.

-The findings from the survey will help raise awareness of the issue of delayed diagnosis and assess whether a more in-depth study is required to help address the issue.
+The findings from the survey helped to raise awareness of the issue of delayed diagnosis and assess whether a more in-depth study was required to help address the issue.

 A broad definition of a "Late Presentation" is any child under the age of 16 years who presented later than you would have expected (resulting in more treatment or a worse outcome, or delayed presentation of a new condition such as ALL, diabetes mellitus, etc.) because of any number of reasons, including the "stay at home" message, parental concerns about seeking medical help or coming to hospital, etc.

-The survey is a one-off and will cover the last 14 days from 24 April 2020.
+The survey was a one-off and covered the last 14 days from 24 April 2020.

-Two reminders will be sent to maximise the return.
+Two reminders were sent to maximise the return.